flutter/website/src/content/get-started/fwe/user-input.md

 {% render docs/code-and-image.md,
 image:"fwe/user-input/SpecialListTiles.gif",
-caption: "This figure shows a row widget with three children, which are aligned with the crossAxisAlignment.spaceEvenly constant."
+caption: "This figure shows a column containing a CheckboxListTile and a SwitchListTile being toggled."
-alt: "A screenshot of three widgets, spaced evenly from each other." code:"
+alt: "A ListTile with a leading icon, title text, and a trailing checkbox being checked and unchecked.
+It also shows a ListTile with a leading icon, title text and a switch being toggled on and off." code:"
 ```dart
 double timeDilation = 1.0;